 You can park directly at the small Port of Kanoni in a large free parking area.
 Due to the one-way system on the peninsula, it makes sense to first drive down to the harbor and visit the Vlacherna Monastery and Mouse Island.

-In the low season, you can then take the vehicle up to the Kanoni Plateia and the cafés, but there are only about 20 parking spaces here.
-Due to the acute shortage of parking spaces, it is advisable to visit the cafés on foot and enjoy the magnificent view without looking for a parking space again.
+In the low season, you can take the vehicle up to the Kanoni Plateia and the cafés, but there are only about 20 parking spaces here.
+Due to the limited parking, it is advisable to visit the cafés on foot and enjoy the magnificent view without having to search for a parking space.

-By the way: If you don’t want to travel with your own rental car or public bus, you can also get one guided tour to Vlacherna and connect to the Mouse Island.
-About our partner GetYourGuide* you will find many offers, let yourself be inspired:
+By the way: If you don’t want to travel with your own rental car or public bus, you can also book a guided tour to Vlacherna and Mouse Island.
+Through our partner GetYourGuide* you will find many offers — let yourself be inspired:

 #3 Vlacherna Monastery

-The picture of the gleaming white monastery on an offshore mini island is the postcard motif of Corfu and if you were lucky, you probably already saw it when you landed on Corfu.
-Because Vlacherna Monastery Island with the church »Panagias tou Vlachernon« is located directly in front of the runway of Corfu airport.
+The image of the gleaming white monastery on a small offshore island is the postcard motif of Corfu, and if you were lucky, you probably already caught a glimpse of it when you landed.
+Because Vlacherna Monastery Island with the church »Panagias tou Vlachernon« is located right in front of the runway of Corfu airport.

-From the fishing port of Kanoni you can walk around the pier and then over a concrete dam to the well-known most interesting monastery on Corfu.
-The 17th-century monastery presents itself in bright white with its striking bell tower, which was inhabited by nuns until 1980.
+From the fishing port of Kanoni you can walk along the pier and then across a concrete causeway to the well-known most visited monastery on Corfu.
+The 17th-century monastery presents itself in brilliant white with its striking bell tower, and was inhabited by nuns until 1980.

-By the way, from the port of Kanoni you can still cross the lagoon of Halikiopoulos, at the northern end of which the airport is located, via a narrow concrete dam, called Kanoni Perama Bridge.
-But be careful with arriving planes, the suction is extreme!
+By the way, from the port of Kanoni you can cross the lagoon of Halikiopoulos via a narrow concrete dam, called the Kanoni Perama Bridge, at the northern end of which the airport is located.
+But be careful with arriving planes — the suction is extreme!

 - Opening hours Vlacherna Monastery Corfu: open during the day all year round, free admission